 Executive MUSIC ENABLER

-Lyz Luke carved out a name as an “Executive Music Enabler” over her 7 year career in the Arts.
+Lyz Luke carved out a name as an “Executive Music Enabler” with over a decade spent working for the Arts.
 Residing in the heart of Oakland, Lyz has presented shows with over 150 bands from all over the Bay Area.
 Luke has learned to appreciate the truly undeniable strength of community among the Bay Area arts.
 She serves many roles within the Bay Area: UnderCover Presents (Producer & Founder), Second Line Vinyl (Chief Community Officer & Founder), Oakland Symphony (Creative Consultant).
 Lyz’s performance management, production, and development background is bolstered by extensive experience nonprofit event fundraising, event sponsorship, & PR.
 She has also worked with the Red Poppy Art House, ArtSpan (SF Open Studios), AIDS Walk, The San Francisco Marathon, and others.
 Lyz Luke founded UnderCover in 2010 and has since released 14 albums/showcases as part of the series.

 Art Direction and Design